keivinonline/devops-tools/terraform/terraform_associate_003/README.md

 - single TF cloud API key for team members
 2. plan
 - auto run plans on every commit
+### Sensitive data
+- always encrypts state at rest and protects in transit with TLS
+- also supports detailed audit logging
+### refresh-only mode
+- `allow-empty-apply` can be set to True in TF cloud
+- Actions > start new plan > allow empty apply run type

 ## Things to check on
 - [ ] tf cloud remote state
 - [ ] tf workspace